eh3rrera/ocpj8-notes/03-Generics-and-Collections/7-Filter-a-collection-by-using-lambda-expressions.md

 *Predicate* is a functional interface, which means that wherever an implementation of this interface is expected, we can pass a lambda expression.

-For example, consider a list with objects of this class:
+For example, consider a list of objects of this class:
 ````java
 class Person {
 	private int age;